-Apple shall dispose of real property in accordance with Title 5-A and other applicable laws in a manner so as to permit such full and free competition as is appropriate under the circumstances and shall award contracts to parties offering the most advantageous terms, financial and/or otherwise.
-All dispositions of real property shall further comply with such requirements as may from this time be imposed by the City.
-The Contracting Officer for real property dispositions, appointed by Apple's Board of Directors, shall supervise and direct all dispositions of Apple real property.
+NYCIDA shall dispose of real property in accordance with Title 5-A and other applicable laws in a manner so as to permit such full and free competition as is appropriate under the circumstances and shall award contracts to parties offering the most advantageous terms, financial and/or otherwise.
+The Contracting Officer for real property dispositions, appointed by NYCIDA's Board of Directors (the "Board"), shall supervise and direct all dispositions of NYCIDA real property.
 The real property may be disposed of for not less than fair market value for cash, credit, or other property, with or without warranty, upon such terms and conditions as the Contracting Officer or his/her designee deems proper, except as otherwise permitted herein.
-No disposition of real property shall be made unless an appraisal has been made by an independent appraiser and included in the Apple file.
-To the extent reasonably feasible, the appraisal for sales and ground leases shall be dated within twelve months of the date on which Apple enters into a contract to dispose of the real property.
-The independent appraiser must be a New York State Certified General Real Estate Appraiser and may not be an entity owned or controlled by the City, Apple or the prospective purchaser or lessee or any of their affiliates.
+No disposition of real property shall be made unless an appraisal has been made by an independent appraiser whose written report will be included in the NYCIDA file.
+To the extent reasonably feasible, the appraisal shall be dated within twelve months of the date on which NYCIDA enters into a contract to dispose of the real property.
+The independent appraiser must be a New York State Certified General Real Estate Appraiser and may not be an entity owned or controlled by the City, New York City Economic Development Corporation, or the prospective purchaser or lessee, or any of their affiliates.
 An appraisal meeting the foregoing requirements is a "Conforming Appraisal".
-To the extent feasible, before approving the disposal of any real property the Board shall be advised of the date of the Conforming Appraisal.
+Before approving the disposal of any property the Board shall be advised of the date of the Conforming Appraisal.

-Under the Contracting Officer's or his/her designee's direction, Apple primarily shall use two methods of disposition: Request for Proposals ("RFP") and negotiated disposition.
+Under the Contracting Officer's or his/her designee's direction, NYCIDA primarily uses two methods of disposition: Request for Proposals ("RFP") and negotiated disposition.